gtarantino/TrafficData_API/README.md

 ./fetchTrafficData
 ```

-After running, you will find the newly created JSON traffic data in the
+After the script runs, you will find the newly created JSON traffic data in the
 datasource directory.
 The file will be named `YYYY_MM_DD_HH_MM.json`.
 The time
 is in the 24 hr format.
 Currently you still have to manually merge the newly
 created JSON with the master file 'TrafficData.json' if you wish to use the